South African National Lottery: Socio-economic impact

 and that 43 percent of players earned less than R2,000 a month.

 It was also reported that legalised gambling had created 50 673 jobs in 2000, although it may have redirected spendings from other industries.

 2006 research found that 82 percent of South Africans played the lottery once a week and that 53 percent of the population did not engage in any other form of gambling.
 The average player spent R81 per month on the lottery.

 Revenue distribution

 Under the current operator, Ithuba, 34 percent of revenue is paid to a central charitable distribution fund, up from an initial 28 percent.

 Six percent of revenue is paid as retail commission, ten percent is retained as operational costs and 48 percent is paid in prizes.

-Controversy
+Controversies

+Corruption

-In 2020 it was reported by GroundUp that people close to senior executives of the National Lottery, including its chairperson Alfred Nevhutanda, had improperly benefited from the charitable distribution fund.
+In 2020, it was reported by GroundUp that people close to senior executives of the National Lottery, including its chairperson Alfred Nevhutanda, had improperly benefited from the charitable distribution fund.
 The National Lottery responded by initiating criminal charges against the news organisation and a journalist if the stories were not retracted which the National Lottery lost.
 The stories of corruption and improper benefit resulted in a government investigation of the National Lottery.

+In 2024, GroundUp reported that there was a coordinated attack to oust a newly appointed board.
+MPs from the ANC and EFF in parliament supported those implicated in previous corruption scandals.
+The board, led by Commissioner Jodi Scholtz and Barney Pityana, sought to root out corruption in the National Lottery and restore integrity and transparency to the NLC.